LANL-Seismoacoustics/infrapy/docs/source/quickstart.rst

         :width: 1200px
         :align: center

-    For Visualization of the source region in more detail, the :code:`--zoom` option can be set to true and the map zooms in to show only the estimated source region.
+    For visualization of the source region in more detail, the :code:`--zoom` option can be set to true and the map zooms in to show only the estimated source region.

     .. code-block:: bash